 Below are partner agencies who provide resources for individual and family assistance recovering from the 2018 Kīlauea eruption.

-NEW: Crisis Line of Hawai‘i
+Crisis Line of Hawai‘i

 For a listing of community resources and human services assistance information, Hawai‘i Island residents may contact the Crisis Line of Hawai‘i, which is available 24 hours a day, 7 days a week